-Scholar Michael Grant, however, is hardly the first to express such sentiments.
-Aurelius was highly respected in his lifetime and is referred to as “the philosopher” by later ancient sources such as Cassius Dio (c.
-155-235 CE) and the author (or authors) of the Historia Augusta (4th century CE), a history of Roman emperors.
+Aurelius was highly respected in his lifetime and is referred to as “the philosopher” by later ancient sources such as Cassius Dio (l. c.
+155-235 CE) and the authors of the Historia Augusta (4th century CE), a history of Roman emperors.
 It is clear from both these sources that Aurelius' Meditations was known to them but the authors focus, not only on the written work – which Aurelius never intended for publication – but on how he lived his philosophy throughout his reign.

 The Meditations is Aurelius' journal, written between c.
 170-180 CE when he was on military campaigns in Germania, and expresses his philosophical, particularly Stoic, view of life.
 The work is a private reflection on how to live the best life possible – it is not a polished philosophical tract – and repeats a number of themes throughout its twelve books as Aurelius grapples with the same serious questions at different times.
 Scholar Gregory Hays elaborates: